Bestwood Estate: 1980s–1990s

 Under Margaret Thatcher's Right to Buy policy, a modest proportion of council tenants chose to purchase their rented property at hugely discounted prices.
 The majority of the housing stock remained in council ownership.
 The demographic of the inhabitants noticeably altered since the estate's early years.
 The estate increasingly housed young families with high levels of unemployment.

 Early 2000's

 The decline of Bestwood Estate continued, with increasing crime levels.
 Policing the area became difficult as a small number of local families established a grip on it.
 Most prominent amongst these was the extended Gunn family.
 Supported by the proceeds of crime and drug-dealing, the Gunns gained notoriety for their ruthlessness.
 A number of highly publicised murders eventually led to the arrest and imprisonment of some members of the family.
 These people were described as the Bestwood Cartel and the Godfathers of Nottingham gang crime.

 Bus services

 Bestwood has frequent bus services ran by Nottingham City Transport that travel through the estate; the main services include several services on the Brown Line which travel through Andover Road, Gainsford Crescent and Southglade Road in the direction of Nottingham to Rise Park via Hucknall Road, City Hospital and Top Valley.
-There are also other bus services that travel just outside the estate on Hucknall Road run by Nottingham City Transport and TrentBarton.